PAC MFI-17 Mushshak: Development

 The MFI-15 Safari and MFI-17 Supporter were created from Saab's adaptation of the MFI-9 Junior for basic training for civil and military operators.

 In 1968 Saab began work on its MFI-15, based on the MFI-9 but with some design changes.
-Foremost of the changes in the Saab built MFI-15 prototype was the 120 kW (160shp) Lycoming IO-320 piston engine.
+Foremost among the changes in the Saab-built MFI-15 prototype was the 120 kW (160shp) Lycoming IO-320 piston engine.
 Like the MFI-9, the MFI-15 retained the unusual braced, mid-mounted and slightly forward-swept wing and rearward-hinged canopy, offering good all-around vision.
 The prototype made its maiden flight on June 11, 1969.
 Follow-up testing of the MFI-15 resulted in a more powerful IO-360 engine, while the horizontal tail was relocated to prevent it being damaged by thrown up debris.
 The first flight of this modified form was in February 1971.

 Sold as the MFI-15 Safari, most went to civil customers, however Sierra Leone and Norway took delivery of Safaris for military pilot training.
 To improve the Safari's military market appeal, Saab developed the MFI-17 Supporter, fitted with six underwing hardpoints for light and practice weaponry, giving it weapons training and light COIN capabilities.
 First flight was on July 6, 1972.
 Important were Denmark and Zambia.
 Production ended in the late 1970s after about 250 Safaris and Supporters had been built, mostly for civil customers.

 Pakistan has taken delivery of 18 Supporters, while 92 have been assembled locally by PAC from knocked down kits and a further 149 were built locally by PAC.
 It is named Mushshak ("Proficient") in Pakistani service.
-In 1981, Pakistan acquired sole manufacturing rights of the Supporter.
-The development of the MFI-395 in 1995 initiated by the then-managing director of AMF, Air Cdr Muhammad Younas.
+In 1981, Pakistan acquired sole manufacturing rights to the Supporter.
+The development of the MFI-395 in 1995 was initiated by the then-managing director of AMF, Air Cdr Muhammad Younas.
 The aircraft was built by upgrading the MFI-17 with an advanced 260 hp engine, electrical instruments, dual flight control systems and a Bendix RSA fuel injection system.

 As of 2022, there were 477 MFI-15/17/395 in use, making it one of the most commonly used training aircraft in the world.